webix-hub/docs/data/desktop/dhtmlx.md

 JS file that contains the integration code can be taken from [Github](https://github.com/webix-hub/components) while the needed components are downloaded from [DHTMLX site](http://www.dhtmlx.com).
 }}

-**DHTMLX** is comprised from **various components** each of which can be downloaded separately to minimize the total weight of dependent scriptsin the application.
+**DHTMLX** is comprised from **various components** each of which can be downloaded separately to minimize the total weight of dependent scripts in the application.
 Yet, you need to enumerate them all in your document head.

 ~~~html
 <!-- compulsory: JS file with the code that integrated Webix and DHTMLX -->